vacantplanet/boiler/README.md

 Boiler is a native PHP 8.1 template engine in the vein of [Plates](https://platesphp.com/).

+> :warning: **Note**: This template engine is under active development, some of the listed features are still experimental and subject to change.
+Large parts of the documentation are missing.

 Notable differences:

 * It auto escapes strings and [Stringable](https://www.php.net/manual/en/class.stringable.php) values.